brandonbloom/SwiftPie/context/plan.md

 - When implementation for a phase is ready, request a user review, note follow-ups in the matching phase file, then revise this plan to reflect any new direction.
 - After each review cycle, remind the user to run `/new` so the conversation context resets before the next phase.
 - Keep the immediately upcoming phases richly detailed; allow later phases to stay high level until the plan is revisited post-review.
+- Update `context/feature-checklist.md` and README/docs alongside each phase so parity status and user-facing guidance stay current.

 Phase Roadmap
 -------------